Products

 cobalt price

-Indium is one of the rare metals on earth, but you'll probably see it every day since all tablets and touch screens rely on a very thin layer of indium tin oxide.
-The element is mainly produced as a by-product of the zinc mine, and obtaining 1 gram of indium may require mining 1,000 tons of ore.
+Indium is one of the rarest metals on Earth, yet it is used in devices we see every day.
+All tablets and touch screens use a very thin layer of indium tin oxide, a transparent conductor.
+This element is mainly produced as a by-product of zinc mining, and extracting just 1 gram of indium may require mining 1,000 tons of ore.

-Tungsten, combined with carbon, or tungsten carbide, is widely used as a cutting tool in the manufacture of metal parts in aerospace, defense, and automotive industries.
-It can also be used to make wear-resistant parts for drilling machines for oil and gas extraction, mining and tunnels.
+Tungsten is also widely used in industry.
+When combined with carbon, it forms tungsten carbide, a very hard material used for cutting tools.
+These tools are essential in aerospace, defense, and automotive manufacturing.
+Tungsten is also used to make wear-resistant parts for drilling machines in oil and gas extraction, mining, and tunnel construction.

 About the author